Is a Streamline Refinance a good idea?

 Today’s FHA refinance rates

-Mortgage interest rates are low across the board.
+When interest rates are low, refinancing you home loan can lead to significant savings.
 That includes rates for FHA Streamline Refinancing.

-Even though the FHA Streamline doesn’t require credit approval, your rates will still vary from one lender to the next.
+Even though the FHA Streamline doesn’t involve minimum credit score requirements, your rates will still vary from one lender to the next.
 So it pays to shop around for the best deal.

-Compare FHA Streamline rates from a minimum of 3 lenders to make sure you’re getting the lowest rate and monthly payment on your new loan.
+Compare FHA Streamline rates from a minimum of three lenders to make sure you’re getting the lowest rate and monthly payment on your new loan.